charles-lyc/charles-lyc.github.io/README.md

 ## Projects

-- robot: A robot platform with LiDAR and Dual camera base on Mec3, with AI features in backend(through WLAN to desktop computer).
+- Robot: A robot platform with LiDAR and Dual camera base on Mec3, with SLAM and AI features in backend(through WLAN to a desktop computer).
 - Mec3: An omniwheels chassis for robot, base on F1OC driver
 - [F1OC](https://github.com/charles-lyc/f1oc): A tiny STM32F1-based FOC controller
 - [Pindar](https://github.com/charles-lyc/pindar): An electronic building blocks for makers